Stormwater Management and Pollution Control

 The following are steps West Windsor Township has taken since the State of New Jersey adopted the Stormwater Management rules, N.J.A.C.
 7:8:

-- Stormwater Pollution Prevention Plan (SPPP) adopted 2009;
+- Stormwater Pollution Prevention Plan (SPPP) revised April 2021;

 - Municipal Stormwater Management Plan (MSWMP) adopted 2005;

 - Stormwater Outfall Map may be found on the Maps page

 Stormwater Control Ordinance (SCO), Article XXI § 200-99 thru 200-109 Major developments are required to design their projects to address stormwater impacts due to the quantity of stormwater produced, the quality of the stormwater runoff and must provide for groundwater recharge equal to predevelopment recharge.
 Green Infrastructure Best Management Practices (“GI BMPs”) and nonstructural stormwater management strategies like low impact development (LID) shall be utilized to meet the goal of maintaining natural hydrology to reduce stormwater runoff volume, reduce erosion, encourage infiltration and groundwater recharge, as well as reduce pollution.
 GI BMPs and LID are to be developed based upon the physical site conditions and the origin, nature and the anticipated amount of potential pollutants.
 Multiple stormwater management BMPs may be necessary on a project to achieve the established performance standards for water quality, quantity, and groundwater recharge.
 These requirements are reviewed by Township Land Use boards at the time of each development’s application to insure adequate stormwater management features are provided.
 These features can include bioretention basins, infiltration basins, dry wells, rain gardens, water quality swales, porous pavement (concrete or asphalt) and any other features which has been installed for stormwater management purposes.

 After a project’s approval and construction, these facilities must be maintained to prevent additional runoff and flooding of neighboring properties.
 Each project must identify a person who is responsible for maintenance of private stormwater management facilities.
 The person responsible for maintenance also has to evaluate how effective the maintenance plan is at least once per year, and adjust the plan, as needed.
 Records of routine maintenance activities and costs shall be kept to demonstrate compliance with the approved stormwater management facility maintenance plan, as per these local ordinances and also New Jersey Department of Environmental Protection regulations.